awsdocs/amazon-detective-user-guide/doc_source/supported-finding-types.md

 `CryptoCurrency:EC2/BitcoinTool.B`
 EC2 instance is querying an IP address that is associated with cryptocurrency\-related activity\.

+`Impact:EC2/PortSweep`
+An EC2 instance is probing a port on a large number of IP addresses\.

+`Impact:EC2/WinRMBruteForce`
+An EC2 instance is performing an outbound Windows Remote Management brute force attack\.

 `Recon:EC2/PortProbeEMRUnprotectedPort`
 EC2 instance in an EMR cluster has an unprotected Amazon EMR\-related, sensitive port that is being probed by a known malicious host\.